yamunagandalla/computer-fundamentals-cybersecurity/process_in_os_notes.md

     printf("Sum = %d\n", sum);
     return 0;
 }

-a) When OS creates the PCB:

-Process ID (PID) – Unique number given by the OS when the process starts.

-Program Counter (PC) – Holds the address of the next instruction.

-CPU Registers – Temporary storage for variables during execution.

-Memory Locations Used – Code, Data, Stack segments.

-State – Ready, Running, Waiting, Terminated.

-Extra Cybersecurity-Relevant Additions
+Cybersecurity relevance: Understanding PCB structure helps detect malicious processes and analyze malware behavior.

-3. Process States Diagram
+3. Process States

+Typical states a process goes through:

 New → Ready → Running → Waiting → Ready → Terminated

-Helps in detecting suspicious behavior like malware staying in “waiting” to avoid detection.
+Cybersecurity relevance: Malware may stay in “waiting” or “ready” states to evade detection.

 4. Context Switching

-When switching between processes, the OS saves the current process’s PCB and loads another’s.
+OS switches between processes by saving and loading PCBs.

-Attackers may exploit poorly managed context switches to gain higher privileges.
+Poorly managed context switches can be exploited to escalate privileges.

 5. Parent & Child Processes

 Every process is created by another process (parent).

 Example in Linux:

 ps -ef --forest

-Malware often spawns hidden child processes to run in the background.
+Cybersecurity relevance: Malware may spawn hidden child processes to run in the background.

 6. Process Scheduling Basics

-The OS decides which process runs using algorithms like Round Robin or Priority Scheduling.
+OS decides which process runs using algorithms like Round Robin or Priority Scheduling.

-In cyber attacks, processes can abuse high priority to consume resources (DoS).
+Attackers can abuse high-priority processes to consume system resources (DoS attacks).

 7. Linux Commands for Process Investigation
+Command	Purpose

-ps aux → List all processes.
+ps aux	List all processes

-top / htop → Monitor processes in real-time.

-pidof <name> → Find process ID.

-kill <PID> → Terminate a process.

-lsof -p <PID> → View files used by a process.

-strace -p <PID> → Trace system calls of a process.
+top / htop	Monitor processes in real-time pidof <name>	Find process ID kill <PID>	Terminate a process lsof -p <PID>	View files used by a process strace -p <PID>	Trace system calls of a process
+Next Steps

+Once comfortable with processes, explore:

+System calls and kernel interactions

+Process security and malware detection

+Linux process management tools like htop, lsof, strace

+Threading and multithreading concepts

+License

+This content is open-source and free to use under the MIT License.

+Author

+Created by Yamuna Gandalla – a beginner in cybersecurity with a mission to learn and share.